jackdarlison/the-little-book-of-nlp/src/classical/text-processing.md

 This application uses dynamic programming, by recursively finding the best substring and building up to the whole string.
 Best substrings are scored by the lowest operation cost.

-To create the best alignment between two strings, a table is built where each cell is the substrings score, and back pointers keep track of the previous state.
-Then the lowest cost path back through the table is the best alignment
+To create the best alignment between two strings, a table is built where each cell is the substrings score, and back pointers are used to keep track of the previous state.
+Then the lowest cost path back through the table is the best alignment.